July 6-17, 2014 $5495

 At CycleItalia, we think the Dolomites must be where God takes His vacations.
 Storybook green countryside rests in the shadow of spectacular rock spires, offering some of the most scenic – and challenging – cycling in the world.
 In addition, we’ve designed this tour to offer you most of the famous mountain passes of the regions bordering Austria and Switzerland.
 Make sure you’ve got low gearing and get ready to “pedala forte, mangia bene!”

-July 12 – Say “Arriverderci” to Corvara as we depart Alta Badia over the spectacular Passo Pordoi.
-Next we’ll tackle the Passo Costalunga and a final climb to Monte San Pietro before coasting to our hotel.
+Day 7 – Say “Arriverderci” to Corvara as we depart Alta Badia over the spectacular Passo Pordoi.
+Next we’ll tackle the Passo Costalunga and a final climb to Monte San Pietro before a dramatic descent to our hotel.
 Another tasty group dinner awaits in the panoramic dining room.

 Then it’s up the historic climb to Madonna del Ghisallo, shrine of Italian cycling.
 After paying our respects at the chapel – museum and taking in the fantastic view, we’ll transfer by van to our headquarters hotel, pack our bikes and enjoy a final farewell dinner.